Sandhill Crane hunting

 - Open Area: South Dakota west of US 281

 - Shooting hours one-half hour before sunrise to sunset

 - Hunters must use nontoxic shot when hunting cranes

 The fall migration may occur from late October through mid November.
-These large birds use a wingspan of 6-8 feet to float on thermals and stay aloft for hours.
-However, they do roost in wetland areas as evening approaches and fly into feeding grounds in the early morning.
+These large birds use a wingspan of over 6 feet to float on thermals and stay aloft for hours.
+Cranes roost in wetland areas as evening approaches and fly into feeding grounds in the early morning.

 Sandhill crane may be accompanied by the endangered whooping crane on occasion.
 Hunters must be aware of this and certain of their target.
 Here is additional information from the U.S. Fish and Wildlife Service.

 - Residents: Combination, or Small Game, or Junior Combination, or Youth Small Game, or 1-Day Small Game.
 All hunters must have the South Dakota Migratory Bird Certification.
 The Federal Waterfowl Stamp is not required.